guymarom/blog/README.txt

 Arguments
 =========
 -Dserver.port - Sets the server's port.
-Default 8080
+Default is 8080

 Todos
 =====